The Importance of Customer Satisfaction

 You measure it by taking surveys, using data statistics and analyzing the numbers.

-It depends on all the elements of a customer doing business with you:
+It depends on all the elements of a customer doing business with you: customer service, your website or landing page, placing orders, product quality and return policy.

 All these aspects influence the shaping of a general opinion about your business and have the customers decide whether they’re satisfied or not.